בס״ד

 But why does the Torah include the second word: Justice shall you pursue?

-This is when the judge, would ask the poor man to stay, and after the rich man has left the courtroom, the judge will start a whole new type of questioning, that would go something like this:
+This is when the judge would ask the poor man to stay, and after the rich man has left the courtroom, the judge will start a whole new type of questioning that would go something like this:

 Let's say the poor person's name is Chaim.
-The judge would ask him: "Chaim, I remember, or I have been told, that 20+ years ago you were a pretty successful businessman or had a job, you had a family or you may even still have one, and you were living a pretty comfortable lifestyle.
+The judge would ask him: "Chaim, I remember, or I have been told, that 20+ years ago you were a pretty successful businessman or had a job, you had a family, or you may even still have one, and you were living a pretty comfortable lifestyle.
 But I see that something happened during these years, or maybe I shall say "someone happened" during these years, and your life took a wrong turn.
 Please, tell me about it."

 Years have passed.
-The money he had saved up from his prosperity years - was gone.
+The money he had saved up from his prosperity years - is gone.
 Kids were growing up, the wife was nervous, and news about him was all over.
 So, this is when he was forced to go around and beg for a piece of bread.

 There are two ways out of this humiliating situation: suicide - which solves those people's problems but is not a good option for him, or homicide - if he starts to talk about those people, death will be his likely end.

-Comes Torah and says, Justice, Justice Shall You Pursue - first Justice is meant to be for the case that is in front of the Judge - this is what the two parties came for, judge this case, and let them go in peace.
+Comes Torah and says, "Justice, Justice Shall You Pursue."
+The first Justice is meant to be for the case in front of the Judge—this is what the two parties came for.
+Judge this case, and let them go in peace.

 Do you hear those poor people?
 Walking around with stretched hands and asking for Justice?!
 When we - the community - don't do our part to pursue justice on their behalf, the poor scream out to Hashem, and He has to get involved...He Must - which causes all sorts of problems in the Nation.

 So what is the secret to thriving and living in the Land that Hashem has given us?
-And I believe, the answer would be - Justice, Justice We Shall Pursue!!
+And I believe the answer would be - Justice, Justice We Shall Pursue!!

 Shmuel Katanov

-View All Articles >>
+View All Essays >>

 Commenting disabled.

-Latest Articles
+Latest Essays

-Shofar has 3 distinctive sounds - Tekiah, a long, loud blast, Shevarim, three broken blows, and Teruah - nine broken blows.
-Why...
+Shofar has three distinctive sounds - Tekiah, a long, loud blast, Shevarim; three broken blows; and Teruah - nine broken blows....

 • Justice, Justice Shall You Pursue